Mxbonn/ltmp/README.md

 ```

 ### Inference
-LTMP Vision Transformers for training can be used as follows:
+`"ltmp_{vit_model}"` models obtained through the training detailed above can be used for inference by using the following variant which actually prunes and merges tokens.

 ```python
 import timm